Imaging and Biomedical Engineering

-Our training portfolio includes three and four-year PhD training programmes, a suite of five Masters programmes which act as both a postgraduate qualification and part of the training programme provided for scientists working in the NHS, and a popular intercalated BSc in imaging science.
-We also undertake specialist training for allied health professionals in radiography and are one of five National Training Centres for the NHS Breast Screening Programme.
+Our training portfolio includes three and four-year PhD training programmes, a suite of five Masters programmes which act as both a postgraduate qualification and part of the training programme provided for scientists working in the NHS, and a popular intercalated BSc in Imaging Science.
+We also undertake specialist training for allied health professionals in Radiography and are one of five National Training Centres for the NHS Breast Screening Programme.

 Key educational achievements include:

 - Our undergraduate programmes, BSc Imaging Sciences and BEng/MEng Biomedical Engineering, have grown significantly since 2014/15 and now number over 180 students in 2017/18

 - The MSc Clinical Science (Medical Physics) and MSc Clinical Science (Clinical Engineering) programmes successfully passed NHS quality review with commendations in eight areas and particular praise for the use of expert patients and integration of teaching by NHS and King's College London staff.

 We have a strong programme of research covering everything from the programming of new devices to software which simulates how the body works.
 We have several leading research centres in the UK including a Wellcome Trust/Engineering and Physical Sciences Research Council (EPSRC) Medical Engineering Centre, a Cancer Research UK/EPSRC Comprehensive Cancer Imaging Centre, and a British Heart Foundation Centre of Excellence.